 Tuition: $6,550/yr (In-state) $17,710/yr (Out-of-state)

-The Guide to Online Schools ranked Cal State East Bay as one of top 25 online schools in the country in 2013.
+The Guide to Online Schools ranked Cal State East Bay as one of top 25 online schools in the country.
 Combine that with an outstanding online business school ranking and an “excellent value” by The Best Colleges and you have a program that is popular among freshmen and professionals alike.
 A B.S. in Hospitality and Tourism from CSUEB promises a flexible, intensive program with excellent career prospects both nationally and abroad.
 Affordable online tourism and hospitality degree courses range from an esoteric Philosophy of Leisure to a grounded Fiscal Leadership, and everything in between.
 Electives in unconventional areas of wellness, global tourism, and outdoor living along with a sizeable financial aid package of $100 million via grants and scholarships rounds out an affordable education from one of the prime schools in the area.

 10. National American University